 Ceiling fans circulate the air in a home to improve comfort.
 Over the patio, a ceiling fan will keep flies away while you eat.
 In the bedroom, a ceiling fan feels cool and comforting after a day in the hot sun.
 Wherever you install them, ceiling fans add value and appeal to a home, but not all homes are wired for them.
 This article will show you how to install a ceiling fan where there is no existing light or power.

-Locate the fan.
-The first thing you need to do is decide where you want your fan.
+The first thing you need to do when you are adding a ceiling fan to a room is decide where you want your fan.
 Use a stud finder on the ceiling to see where the joists are and which way they run.
 The electrical box for your fan will need to be securely mounted to a joist or to two joists if it is placed between them.
 Make sure the electrical box you use and any support bar are designed for use with ceiling fans.
-Other boxes may not hold up to the weight and vibration.
+You need a box that will hold up to the weight and vibration.

-Decide where you will be getting power.
-You can pull power from an existing circuit, but if you are not sure how fully loaded that circuit is, then you should probably run a new wire to the electric panel and install a new breaker.
-Then when you need to add other fixtures, you have a partially loaded circuit easily accessible from the attic.
+You do not want to install a ceiling fan without wiring.
+So when you don't have the wiring, you'll have to install the electrical box yourself.
+Decide where you will be getting power for your fan.
+You can pull power from an existing circuit, but if you are not sure if the circuit is overloaded, then you should probably run a new wire to the electric panel and install a new breaker.
+That way, when you need to add other fixtures, you have a partially loaded circuit easily accessible from the attic.

 Mark and cut the holes for the electrical boxes, but don't install the boxes until the wires are run.
 Some boxes come with templates.
 If you don't have a template, try tracing around the edges of the electrical box with a pencil.
 Use the keyhole saw or a sharp sheet-rock knife to cut the holes.

-Run the wire from the electrical panel or other power supply you selected to the fan.
-Use 14-2 wire, with ground unless you are tapping into a 20-amp circuit, in which case all of your wire should be 12-gauge instead of 14-gauge.
+After you've shut off the power, run the wire from the electrical panel or other power supply you'll be using to the fan.
+Use 14-2 wire, with ground, unless you are tapping into a 20-amp circuit.
+In this case, all of your wire should be 12-gauge.
 Run a 14-3 wire with ground from the fan to the switches.
 You could run the wire from the panel to the switches, but you make it easier for any future wiring if you run the line from the panel to the box in the ceiling.
-See "How To Install Cable Into a Wall" and "Proper Wiring of a Single Pole Light Switch" in the References below for detailed instructions on running the wire.
 Leave at least 6 to 12 inches of wire hanging out of the hole at each end.
 At the panel, you want to leave enough wire to hang two or three feet below the panel.

 Strip the ends of the cables, leaving about a half-inch or more of cable insulation protecting the point where the wire will enter the electrical box.
-Make sure you do not cut into the insulation on the wires inside the cable sheath.
+Do not cut into the insulation on the wires inside the cable sheath.

-Pull the wires into the electrical boxes, and mount the boxes into the ceiling and wall per the manufacturers instructions.
-Ensure the box in the ceiling is mounted sturdily enough to hold a heavy fan and to withstand vibration.
-Do not run the power wire into the main electric panel or other power source until everything else is done.
+Pull the wires into the electrical boxes, and mount the boxes into the ceiling and wall, according to the manufacturer's instructions.
+Take a look at the box in the ceiling and make sure it is sturdy enough to hold a heavy, vibrating fan.
+Do not run the power wire into the main electric panel or other power source until you have done everything else.

 If you used metal boxes or if your box has a ground screw, connect a green or bare #14 copper wire about six inches long to the box.
 The other end will be connected with a wire nut to the other ground wires later.

 Prepare the switches.
-Connect two six-inch pieces of bare copper wire or green insulated wire to the green ground screw on each of the two switches.
-Connect a six-inch piece of black-insulated wire to one side of each of the switches.
-This can be done by stripping about an inch off the end of the black wire and connecting it to the screws on the side of the switch or by stripping about a half-inch off the end of the black wire and pushing the stripped end into the push-in connections.
+Connect two 6-inch pieces of bare copper wire or green insulated wire to the green ground screw on each of the two switches.
+Connect a 6-inch piece of black-insulated wire to one side of each of the switches.
+You can do this by stripping about an inch off the end of the black wire and connecting it to the screws on the side of the switch or by stripping about a half-inch off the end of the black wire and pushing the stripped end into the push-in connections.
 If you don't use the screws, tighten them all the way in to minimize risk of short-circuits from the screws contacting the electrical box or another wire.